metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 It describes Kafka topics that this workload consumes and contains instructions for the mirrord Operator on how to execture splitting.
 Each `MirrordKafkaTopicsConsumer` is linked to a single workload that can be targeted with a Kafka splitting session.
 2. `MirrordKafkaClienConfig` is a resource that must be created in the namespace where mirrord operator is installed.
-It contains properties that the operator will use when creating a [librdkafka](https://github.com/confluentinc/librdkafka) client used for all Kafka operations during the split.
+It contains properties that the operator will use when creating a Kafka client used for all Kafka operations during the split.
 This resource is referenced by `MirrordKafkaTopicsConsumer`.

 #### `MirrordKafkaTopicsConsumer`